lllHolidaylll/gtahousing/README.md

-# fakerest
+# GTAHOUses
-A testing thing for me to learn
+A fake api to hold the fake housing for a GTA V Fivem role-play server.